Inflectra/spira-documentation/docs/Spira_Administration_Guide/Installing SpiraPlan.md

 proceed until valid information has been provided.

-If for any reason you are unable to get the provided license key to work, please contact Inflectra^®^ customer support immediately and they will resolve the issue.
+If for any reason you are unable to get the provided license key to work, please contact Inflectra<sup>®</sup> customer support immediately and they will resolve the issue.

 ### Choosing an Installation Location \[Advanced only\]